cvdfoundation/google-landmark/README.md

 This dataset is associated to two Kaggle challenges, on [landmark recognition](https://kaggle.com/c/landmark-recognition-2019) and [landmark retrieval](https://www.kaggle.com/c/landmark-retrieval-2019).
-Results will be discussed as part of a
+Results were discussed as part of a
 [CVPR'19 workshop](https://landmarksworkshop.github.io/CVPRW2019/).
 Please visit
 the Kaggle challenge webpages for more detail on the data.